ivartz/cancer-sim-search/README.md

 # cancer-sim-search
-Ways to find the the best fit growth projections from cancer-sim given a longitudinal MRI scans
+Fit growth projections from cancer-sim given longitudinal MRI scans

 ## How to run
 1. Generate Dockerfile, build and run container by following instructions given from `bash cancer-sim-docker.sh`